igoramadas/cloudflare-allowme/README.md

 The IP address comes from the `X-Forwarded-For` header, unless you have set `$ALLOWME_SERVER_TRUSTPROXY` to "false".
 If there's no header, it simply gets the client IP from the TCP connection itself.

 The device details are taken from the `User-Agent` header by default.
 If you want to set a custom device name, please pass it via the `X-Device-Name` header.

+### Can I manually add IPs to the Cloudflare list?

+Yes.
+IPs added manually and not prefixed with "AllowMe:" or "Expires:" will be left untouched.

+### Can I manually enforce an IP expiry date?

+Yes, by using a "Expires:" prefix.
+Simply set the comment of the IP entry as `Expires: YYYY-MM-DD HH:MM:SS`.
+The date format is important here - other formats might not be parsed properly.

+### Can "this or that" feature be implemented?

+Maybe.
+Please create an issue and I'll think about it.